Virginia baseball team rolls past Virginia Tech in series opener

-The Virginia baseball team put together one of its best performances of the season on Friday night in an 18-1 victory over Virginia Tech.
+The Virginia baseball team put together one of its best performances of the season on Friday night in an 18-1 victory over Virginia Tech to kick off a three-game series in Blacksburg.

 After Virginia Tech scored the game's opening run in the fourth inning, Virginia rattled off 18 unanswered runs.
 The Hokies' lead was erased almost immediately by a solo home run by the leadoff hitter Nic Kent in the top of the fifth.

-Kent led was one of nine Cavaliers to record a hit in the game.
-The junior finished 2-for-5 with a home run, two runs scored and four RBI.
+The former St. Anne's-Belfield standout led was one of nine Cavaliers to record a hit in Friday's game.
+Kent finished 2-for-5 with a home run, two runs scored and four RBI.
 It was the third time this season he has driven in four or more runs.

 Freshman Kyle Teel also drove in four runs and scored a season-high three times.
-The first year catcher hit a three-run homer in the fifth that capped a seven-run fifth inning rally, the largest single-inning output of the season.
+The first year catcher hit a three-run homer that capped a seven-run fifth inning rally, the Cavaliers' largest single-inning output of the season.

 Max Cotier and Devin Ortiz each had a game-high three hits.
 From the two-hole in the lineup, Cotier went 3-for-6 with three runs scored and collected a pair of RBI.
 He broke the 1-1 tie in the fifth with a two-RBI single through the right side.
 Ortiz went 3-for-4, scored three times and drove in two runs.